fboender/jsonxs/README.md

 values in JSON and Python datastructures.
 It's slightly similar to JSONPath, but supports only simpler expressions and allows modifications.

+JSONxs is safe to use with untrusted input.

 Examples
 --------